Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Related Work

+\textbf{Deep Features}.
 Many template matching algorithms from the first category above, can be applied to deep features as well as directly to color images.
-In previous work, the deep features used by BBS, CoTM and QATM have been extracted from two specific layers of a pre-trained VGG19 CNN, \textit{conv1\_2} and \textit{conv3\_4}.
+The deep features used by BBS, CoTM and QATM are extracted from two specific layers of a pre-trained VGG19 CNN \cite{simonyan2014very}, \textit{conv1\_2} and \textit{conv3\_4}.
 Following the suggestion in \cite{ma2018robust} for object tracking, DDIS also takes features from a deeper layer: fusing features from layers \textit{conv1\_2}, \textit{conv3\_4} and \textit{conv4\_4}. \cite{kim2017robust} proposed a scale-adaptive strategy to select a particular individual layer of a VGG19 to use as the feature-space according to the size of template.
 In each case using deep features was found to significantly improve template matching performance compared to using color features.

-Previous work on template matching in deep feature-space (see the previous paragraph) has employed a VGG19 CNN.
-To enable a fair comparison with those previous results, we also used the VGG19 architecture.
-However, we used four VGG19 models that differed in the way they were trained (as summarised in Table \ref{tab:table1}).

 A recent study showed that ImageNet-trained CNNs are strongly biased towards recognising textures rather than shapes \cite{geirhos2018imagenet}.
-This study also demonstrated that the same standard architecture (ResNet-50) that learns a texture-based representation on ImageNet is able to learn a shape-based representation when trained on ‘Stylized-ImageNet’: a version of ImageNet that replaces the texture in the original image with the style of a randomly selected painting through AdaIN style transfer \cite{huang2017arbitrary}.
+This study also demonstrated that the same standard architecture (ResNet-50 \cite{ren2015faster}) that learns a texture-based representation on ImageNet is able to learn a shape-based representation when trained on ‘Stylized-ImageNet’: a version of ImageNet that replaces the texture in the original image with the style of a randomly selected painting through AdaIN style transfer \cite{huang2017arbitrary}.
 This new shape-sensitive model was found to be more accurate and robust in both object classification and detection tasks.
+Inspired by the findings, in this paper we investigate if enhancing the shape sensitivity of a CNN can produce more distinguishable features that improve the performance of template matching.